bee-browser/bee/bins/lalrgen/README.md

 * Lookahead restrictions
   * The ECMA-262 specification uses special notations to restrict follower tokens

-## How does bee-lalrgen process lookahead restrictions in production rules?
+## How does lalrgen process lookahead restrictions in production rules?

 One of special notations in the ECMA-262 specification is **lookahead restrictions**.
 For example: